Pepo946/Pepo946/README.md

 ### Glad to see you here!

-Hey :)
+Hey there! 😊

-I'm Mohamed Gandoul, a Junior Web Developer and UI Designer.
-I recently graduated from OFPPT with a Bac+2 diploma in web development and Information Technology.
+I’m Mohamed, a Junior Web Developer and IT Support Specialist who’s passionate about all things tech.
+I recently graduated from OFPPT with a Bac+2 diploma in Web Development and IT, and I’m always looking for opportunities to grow and learn.

-I'm an active language learner, focusing on German (B1), Japanese (N5), and Romanian (A1).
-I’m proficient in six languages, continually improving my communication skills.
+When I'm not coding or troubleshooting, you’ll find me diving into languages!
+I’m currently learning German (B1) and Japanese (N5) an some others language's such Spanish Russian Chinese and Bulgarian – not fluent yet, but I’m enjoying the journey of improving my skills every day. 🌍✨

-With over 5 years of experience in hardware and software support, I bring strong technical troubleshooting abilities.
-My main focus is IT, though I also have a basic understanding of UI/UX design, allowing me to contribute to design projects.
+With over 5 years of experience in hardware and software support, I’m skilled at troubleshooting and resolving technical issues efficiently.
+IT is my main focus, and I’m excited to continue developing my skills in IT support and web development.

-Thanks for taking the time to learn about my goals.
-I'm eager to apply my skills and knowledge in a professional IT setting.
+I’m passionate about continuous learning and ready to take on new challenges to further my career!
 ## Rapidfire

 - 📫 How to reach me mohamedgandoul@gmail.com